 The LED flame effect light is not large, only 5 inches in height, so it can be temporarily inserted into a lamp or fixture if required.
 I’ve even seen one placed under some logs to create the impression of a lit fireplace.

 The Wrap Up

 LED flame light bulbs and lamps offer a unique take on typical light fittings.
 The flame effect can be quite convincing with the better models, and provides a cheap, safe way to add that warm ambiance to any situation.

 While typically not something supported by smart home platforms as this stage, the best flame light bulb would have to be from LIFX.
 They offer a smart connected model in the Candle Color smart flame bulb, and the poly-chromatic technology makes that a compelling option regardless of your smart leanings.

 Otherwise, there are good, inexpensive non-smart options for E12 and E26 installations, and even the newer battery powered lamp options for flame effects on the go.
 I’m loving the effect these produce on those milder spring evenings for entertaining outdoors, or even giving a little warm ambiance inside on cold nights.

-You can always swap these out when the season changes too, so it’s not a bad idea to have a couple on hand even if you don’t intend to use them all the time.
+You can always swap these out when the season changes too, so it’s not a bad idea to have a couple of LED flame bulbs on hand even if you don’t intend to use them all the time.